taoist-water/Austhal-Vault/Adventures_Port_Nevarellon/300 Iron & Marrow Master rules/aa_Master rules/Manipulating_The_Void__Spells_.md

 The Priest plants their symbol and speaks a ward; for a moment, harm forgets the way in.

 Level: Adept
-Cost: 2 Locked Stress (paid once; no ongoing cost — Faith doesn't roll to sustain the way Arcana does, per the Physical Anchor rule)
+Cost: 2 Locked Stress
 Target/Range: Self or one ally, touch
 Action Type: Activation / Reactor
-Duration: Until the Priest takes a Wound or is knocked Prone (per the Physical Anchor rule) The Tithe Ladder:
+Duration: Sustain.
+The Tithe Ladder:

 Pass: The warded character gains SV 3 against the next hostile Strike or spell that targets them.